algorithmica-org/algorithmica/content/english/hpc/complexity/hardware.md

 ---
 title: Modern Hardware
-weight: -1
+weight: 1
 ignoreIndexing: true
 ---

-The main disadvantage of the supercomputers of 1960s wasn't that they were slow — relatively speaking, they weren't — but that they were giant, complex to use, and so expensive that only the governments of world superpowers could afford them.
-Their size was in fact the reason they were so expensive: they required a lot of custom components that had to be very carefully assembled in the macro-world by people holding advanced degrees in electrical engineering, in a process that couldn't be up-scaled for mass production.
+The main disadvantage of the supercomputers of the 1960s wasn't that they were slow — relatively speaking, they weren't — but that they were giant, complex to use, and so expensive that only the governments of the world superpowers could afford them.
+Their size was the reason they were so expensive: they required a lot of custom components that had to be very carefully assembled in the macro-world, by people holding advanced degrees in electrical engineering, in a process that couldn't be up-scaled for mass production.

-The tipping point was the development of *microchips* — single, tiny, complete circuits — which revolutionized the industry and turned out to be probably the most important invention of the 20th century.
+The turning point was the development of *microchips* — single, tiny, complete circuits — which revolutionized the industry and turned out to be probably the most important invention of the 20th century.
 What was a multimillion-dollar cupboard of computing machinery in 1965 could in 1975 fit on a [4×4 mm slice of silicon](https://en.wikipedia.org/wiki/MOS_Technology_6502)[^size] that you can buy for $25.
-This dramatic improvement in affordability started the home computer revolution during the following decade, with computers like Apple II, Atari 2600, Commodore 64 and IBM PC becoming available to the masses.
+This dramatic improvement in affordability started the home computer revolution during the following decade, with computers like Apple II, Atari 2600, Commodore 64, and IBM PC becoming available to the masses.

 [^size]: Actual sizes of CPUs are about centimeter-scale because of power management, heat dissipation, and the need to plug it into the motherboard without excessive swearing.

-### Fabrication Process
+### How Microchips are Made

 Microchips are "printed" on a slice of crystalline silicon using a process called [photolithography](https://en.wikipedia.org/wiki/Photolithography), which involves

 1. growing and slicing a [very pure silicon crystal](https://en.wikipedia.org/wiki/Wafer_(electronics)),
-2. covering it with a layer of [substance that dissolves when photons hit it](https://en.wikipedia.org/wiki/Photoresist),
+2. covering it with a layer of [a substance that dissolves when photons hit it](https://en.wikipedia.org/wiki/Photoresist),
 3. hitting it with photons in a set pattern,
 4. chemically [etching](https://en.wikipedia.org/wiki/Etching_(microfabrication)) the now exposed parts,
 5. removing the remaining photoresist,

-…and then performing another 40-50 steps over the span of several months to complete the rest of the CPU.
+…and then performing another 40-50 steps over several months to complete the rest of the CPU.

 ![](../img/lithography.png)